OmniAlpha: Aligning Transparency-Aware Generation via Multi-Task Unified Reinforcement Learning: Methodology

 In this section, we introduce our proposed \method{}.
 Our architecture is built upon the latent diffusion paradigm and comprises two core components.
-The first is an end-to-end, alpha-aware VAE, which is efficiently initialized from a pre-trained RGB one using our opaque initialization strategy.
-The second is the denoising backbone, a diffusion transformer, which we extend with MSRoPE-BiL, a novel position embedding method that enables the DiT to process and generate multiple input and output images concurrently, supporting our sequence-to-sequence task formulation.
+The first is an end-to-end, transparency-aware VAE, which is efficiently initialized from a pre-trained RGB autoencoder using an opaque initialization strategy.
+The second is the denoising backbone, a diffusion transformer.
+To support our sequence-to-sequence task formulation, we extend the standard 3D rotary positional encoding with a bi-directional layer coordinate (z-axis).
+This structural adaptation enables the DiT to differentiate and process multiple input and output images concurrently within a single forward pass.